setxpro/workflow-app/README.md

 ## 📝 Notes

-The project is directly derived from the standard creation with some extra configuration to make sure it is quick and easy to get started on hosting your next site with railway.
+The project is directly derived from the standard creation with some extra configuration to make sure it is quick and easy.